reservoirpy/reservoirpy/docs/source/user_guide/model.rst

     path1 = Input() >> [A, B, C]

-Now, we can create the big loop of connections going from node A to node F. To ensure that only node F will be used as output to the Model, we can use the :py:class:`Output` node.
+Now, we can create the big loop of connections going from node A to node F. To ensure that only node F will be used as output to the Model, we can use the :py:class:`~.Output` node.

 .. code-block::